fpco/terraform-aws-foundation/examples/gitlab-asg/README.md

 ᐅ make apply
 ᐅ make render-ssh-config
 ```
-#### SSH Config

 Add the hosts entry for SSH found in the `ssh_config` file to `~/.ssh/config`.

+## Using Gitlab
+Once deployed you can test the deployment and play around with Gitlab.

 ### Initial Setup

-Then, you will want to do the following:
+First you need to secure the installation:

-* open the URL to the new gitlab instance in your browser
+* Open the URL to the new gitlab instance in your browser
-* setup a password in the TOFU ("trust on first" use workflow)
+* Setup a password in the TOFU ("trust on first-use" workflow)
     * go to the gitlab URL with your browser
+    * enter your password
-* login as `root` and that password you just set
+* Login as `root` and use the password you just set

+### Register a Runner
-* go to the admin area, then "settings" -> "runners"
+* Go to the *Admin area* (look for the wrench on the top menu), then *Overview -> Runners*
-* copy the Runner Registration Token shown on the runners page
+* Copy the Runner registration token shown on the Runners page
-* run `make register-gitlab-runner`, you should see something like the output below. use `http://localhost` as the "gitlab-ci coortinator URL", paste the registration token copied from the runners page, and run the `docker` executor with a default image you are happy with (we use `alpine` in this example here).
+* In the terminal, run `make register-gitlab-runner`.
+You should see something like the output below.
+Use the responses in that output, with teh following caveats:
+    * Use `http://localhost` as the "gitlab-ci coortinator URL",
+    * Paste the registration token copied in previous step
+    * Run the `docker` executor with a default image you are happy with (we use `alpine` in this example here).

-#### example runner registration
+#### Example Runner Registration
 ```
 Running in system-mode.